vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/050_abhayayAchanA/_index.md

 +++
 ## Comment
 Only the second verse is found in Pāipp., in book xix.; and no occurrence of any part of the hymn has been noted elsewhere.
 Its intent is obvious.
-In Kāuç.
+In Kāuś.
 (51. 17) the hymn is applied in a rite for ridding the fields of danger from mice and other pests; one goes about the field scratching lead with iron (? the comm. reads ayaḥsīsaṁ gharṣan); and it is reckoned (note to 16.
 8) to the abhaya gaṇa.

 ## Translations